 The shape of your diamond says a lot about your style.
 Each shape has its own character and tradition—from dramatic and elegant to luscious curves that sparkle with brilliant fire.
 The main Old Cut or Antique diamonds include:

 Rose Cut: One of the oldest diamond shapes, Rose Cuts have been used since the 1600’s.
 Jewelers of the time were limited in terms of technology, but that didn’t stop them from producing beautiful pieces.
 Instead of imposing an abstract design on the stone, they worked with the natural shape to bring out its inherent beauty and charm.
 Often fitted with a flat bottom and floral-like facets on the top, this cut creates a diamond that exudes antique charm and character.
 These diamonds have a very subtle look that is more demure and alluring!

 Old Mine Cut: Distinguished by high crowns, small tables, deep pavilions, 58 facets, and a cushion-like outline, Old Mine Cut diamonds are the result of advancements in jewelry making technology that allowed for more intricate shapes than the previous Rose Cut diamonds.
-The facets paired with a deep pavilion (instead of a flat base as in the rose cuts) and allow for a greater play of light within the diamond and a more brilliant sparkle!
+The facets are paired with a deep pavilion (instead of a flat base as in the rose cuts) and allow for a greater play of light within the diamond and a more brilliant sparkle!
 It’s no surprise that this style quickly rose to popularity!

 Old European Cut: Like Old Mine Cut diamonds, the Old European Cut is also distinguished by 58 facets.
 This “newer” cut, however, features a larger table, improved pavilion proportions, and a more perfectly circular outline.
 This was made possible by the introduction of techniques that allowed diamonds to be cut on a wheel.
-Jewelers were able to “open” the stone to an even greater degree, letting in more light and providing dazzling pieces that have stood the test of time.
+Jewelers were able to “open” the stone to an even greater degree, letting in more light and providing extraordinary patterns and beauty!